notional-labs/dig/readme.md

 ## Financing

 We're comitted to transparency in all matters, including the composition of genesis allocations.
-Dig has raised $0.
-Adam has funded development work.
-If we take funding, informaiton on that will go right here.
+Adam has raised funds for Dig's development work.
+Pre-launch we'll post the final tally.
 We will only accept funding from parties who are aligned with the long-term vision of the project and willing to have their tokens on exactly the same terms as those who get them in an airdrop.

 ## Roadmap